Last Updated on August 18, 2023 by jofitzsimons

 Prosecco’s high acidity and natural sweetness pair best with acidic, sweet, fatty and salty flavours.
 Prosecco and many Italian cheeses are indeed a match made in heaven.
-You can also pair Prosecco with dishes such as pizza, fish and chips, spicy Asian curries, as well as plenty of sweet desserts.
+You can also pair Prosecco with dishes such as pizza, fish and chips, spicy Asian curries, as well as plenty of sweet pastries and desserts.
 For more, check out our guide to pairing Prosecco and food.

 Prosecco vs Champagne: Some Similarities